globulion/qc-workshop/tutor/project_3/README.md

 <img src="../../doc/figures/equations/coupling-matrix.png" height="30"/>

 with **v** being the velocities of each atom.
-In the above equation, **d** denotes the non-adiabatic coupling vectors
+In the above equation, **d** denotes the nonadiabatic coupling vectors

 <img src="../../doc/figures/equations/nonadiabatic-coupling.png" height="30"/>